Selfies, Celebs, and Stories - Oh My! 30 Shocking Snapchat Statistics

 Ever since the internet’s humble beginnings we have found ways to embarrass ourselves online.
 After all, what better way to herald a new age of enlightenment than by flooding the internet with pictures and videos that you’ll soon wish you’d never taken in the first place?

 One such incident birthed the idea of Snapchat, a social media phenomenon that we’ll be examining in this article.
 Back in 2011, Reggie Brown, a junior at Stanford, had the idea of making an app with photos that disappear after a certain time.
 Eight years later and here we are, ready to discuss a global social networking phenomenon.
-So, without further ado, here are some Snapchat statistics to check out in 2019.
+So, without further ado, here are some Snapchat statistics to check out.

 1. There are currently 210 million daily active users on Snapchat worldwide.

 Snapchat user demographics show that the number of daily active users has been steadily rising over the years.
-Indeed, Snapchat user growth was 13% between 2018 and 2019.
+Indeed, Snapchat's user growth was 13% between 2018 and 2019.
 For comparison’s sake, in the second quarter of 2018, Snapchat had 188 million users.

 2. The United States leads the world with 97.55 million registered Snapchat users.